cartant/firebase-key/README.md

 function decodeLexicographic(key: string): number
 ```

 These functions encode and decode integer values (both positive and negative) as strings that have a lexicographic ordering that is identical to the numeric ordering.
-It's based upon an implementation used in [Firepad][firepad].
+They are based upon an implementation used in [Firepad][firepad].

 [gist]: https://gist.github.com/mikelehen/3596a30bd69384624c11
 [firepad]: https://github.com/firebase/firepad/blob/v1.4.0/lib/firebase-adapter.js#L375-L403